sheffieldnlp/cwisharedtask2018-teaching/README.md

 All the required information is provided in a column format.
 A complete description is given in the [official shared task page](https://sites.google.com/view/cwisharedtask2018/datasets).
 Since we are only interested in the binary classification task, we can discard the last column (i.e., gold-standard probability).

+The English dataset (training and development) is originally divided in three files, corresponding to the source they were collected from.
+You are welcome to use them as such, but we are also providing them joined together in a single file for training and a single one for development.

 An example of how the data could be read is given in ``dataset.py``